Random matrices: Orthogonal polynomials

 \subsubsection{Derivatives of orthogonal polynomials}

-In the same way as we wrote a recursion relation for the multiplication of our polynomials with the monomial $m_1$, we can write a recursion relation for taking derivatives of our polynomials $p_k$ -- or equivalently of the orthonormal functions $\psi_k$.
-The second option turns out to be more convenient for normalizations, although it is also more complicated, since $\psi_k$ is not a polynomial.
-Writing
+In the same way as we wrote a recursion relation for the multiplication of our polynomials with the monomial $m_1$, we can decompose the derivatives of our polynomials $p_k$ on the basis of orthogonal polynomials.
+Let us do this for the orthonormal functions $\psi_k$.
+Derivating the exponential factor of $\psi_k$ produces a polynomial $V'$ of degree $d$, so that